indramani-1mishra/knipssclone/README.md

 # knipssclone
-knipss clone by raj mishra
+knipss clone by raj mishra all resources are here